digitalwerk-gmbh/spdx2aosd/README.md

 If you use the cumulative data feature, we recommend checking the results again thoroughly to ensure that you don't lose any data.
 This feature is currently provided as experimental.
 If you use the experimental cumulative data feature the removed subcomponets will be listet in the error.log file.
 This might help if you double check the data.

-## Detailed Warning and Error Messages
+## Detailed Info, Warning and Error Messages

 Warning and error messages will not be displayed in the console.
 Only a hint will be shown: